 Though the film (and the later franchise) faced backlash by novel’s fans for the non-resemblance of Tom Cruise to the protagonist in the book, Tom was arguably impeccable, thanks to his unmistakable charm.

 The thriller takes time to get going, but there's no stopping this rollercoaster ride after the first few minutes.

 If you like secret agents in death-defying action sequences, you'll love this film from the extremely popular James Bond franchise. goes back to the past tales of Bond to unravel a formidable foe.
 It offers a nuanced character depiction as much as it does the gritty butt-kicking action sequences.
 The story hinges on Bond’s humane side and his struggles to leave his past behind.
 Despite some setbacks, he responds to the call of duty, which spirals things out of control.
 Skyfall

 The background score is one of the best, if not the best in the franchise.
 And the Oscar-winning title song by Adele is just an added bonus.

 Fun fact; James Bond has been shot more than 4,662 times since the franchise began.

 Set during the Iranian hostage crisis of 1979-1981, this heart-pounding true story revolves around a set of diplomats who were rescued from militants by CIA operatives disguising as filmmakers.
 As one famous critic put it, “it is a film about a fake film.”

-Directed and by Ben Affleck, the film recreates the crisis in meticulous detail.
+Directed and by Ben Affleck, recreates the crisis in meticulous detail.
 Ben has used little details to juxtapose various emotions in this brilliant film.
 There are nail-biting moments galore, but Ben never sacrifices the heart of the story in favor of brain-dead action.
 The film doesn't rely on action sequences and gunfire but on its craft of exquisite timing and brilliant screenplay.
+Argo

 No wonder this won the Best Picture at the Oscars.